 Can You Play Your Own DVDs At a Restaurant?

 NO!
 You must obtain permission from companies or their licensing agents to provide public performances of movies.
-Such performance is is strictly licensed!
+Such performance is strictly licensed!
 And, just because you find a movie or other program posted to YouTube doesn’t get around this licensing.
 Here is more complete information about licenses for Radio and TV in Restaurants and Bars

 Note that this article is for general information purposes only and should not be considered a complete explanation of the legalities involved or a substitute for professional legal advice.
 Any public performance of Netflix or any other copyrighted programs for public viewing is done so at your own legal risk.